 Other Health Conditions

 If you suffer from lower back pain, you’re probably more likely to sleep on your side.
+Switching to side sleeping and investing in the best mattress for back pain is an easy way to alleviate discomfort.
 Additionally, if you deal with sleep apnea or acid reflux, you’re going to most comfortable on your back or side.

 Changing Your Sleep Habits